cmelchior/jervis-ffb/README.md

 This includes:

-- A standalone, UI agnostic rules engine for the 2020 version of Blood Bowl.
+- A standalone rules engine for the 2020 version of Blood Bowl.
 This engine can be hooked into any UI framework or AI agents.

 - A Game Client UI that can run either as a website, desktop client or iPad app.